frederikprijck/blog.kwintenp/_posts/2017-08-20-multicasting-operators-in-rxjs.md

 Let's take a look at coding example:

-<a class="jsbin-embed" href="http://jsbin.com/nukabiv/embed?js,console">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?4.0.4"></script>
+<a class="jsbin-embed" href="http://jsbin.com/wicarev/embed?js,console">JS Bin on jsbin.com</a><script src="http://static.jsbin.com/js/embed.min.js?4.0.4"></script>

-Here we can see an interval observable that will emit three values.
+Here we can see an interval observable that will emit 4 values.
 We use the `publish` operator to create a `publishedInterval` observable.
 We subscribe to it immediately and we subscribe to it after 2500ms.
 As you can see, the first subscription will not trigger the interval to be started.
-It's only when we call it's `connect` method that it will start emitting values.
+It's only when we call it's `connect` method after 600ms that it will start emitting values.

 **Conclusion:** A multicasting operator is connectable when you have to call the `connect` method before it subscribes to the source observable and starts proxying.